South Africa travel guide

 Graaff-Reinet is the fourth oldest city in South Africa, and a great starting point for those who wish to explore the Karoo (Camdeboo National Park with the magnificent Valley of Desolation are practically on its doorstep).
 But there is enough inside the town boundaries to keep travellers interested for a while.
 There are lots of well-maintained Cape Dutch buildings in the town centre, and Graaff-Reinet is home to more national monuments than any other city in South Africa.
 It also boasts the only church in South Africa with a complete kitchen and chimney.
 The best view of the town is from the Valley of Desolation, which can be reached by car or on foot, although the latter would be a rather strenuous undertaking.

-A trip to South Africa is not complete without visiting Cape Town, the cosmopolitan capital of the African continent.
-The city has it all.
+Cape Town is the cosmopolitan capital of the African continent and has it all.
 This visually breathtaking coastal metropolis boasts fine dining, excellent shopping and incredible nightlife filled with pubs and clubs.
 A stroll down the thriving Long Street on a Saturday night is a party in itself.
 Cape Town will also satisfy the adventurous.
 Kite surfing, abseiling and the 1000 m high Table Mountain, the signature of this incredible city, will provide your adrenaline outlets.
 Climb to the mountain's plateau peek and be rewarded with mind-blowing views of the city, the Indian Ocean and the Twelve Apostles Mountain range.
 Moreover, there are excellent daytrips that explore the extending region.
 Spend a day touring the intoxicating vineyards and sample some of the tastiest wines on the planet.
 Spend another day visiting the Cape of Good Hope, the most southwestern tip of Africa and where the Atlantic and Indian Oceans converge.
 Cape Town's beauty, charm and hospitality will ensure to keep you around longer than planned.

 Samara is a private game reserve in the Karoo, and is primarily known for its cheetahs.
 Although they are wild, some of them are very relaxed around people, and can be approached on foot.
 Cheetahs may not provide quite the adrenaline rush that elephants and lions do, but having a pair of cheetah cubs playing mere metres away from your feet is definitely an unforgettable experience.
 Samara's celebrity cheetah, Sibella, has successfully reared 20 cubs and therefore contributed to 2% of South Africa's wild cheetah population.
 Pretty impressive!
 Two other major highlights of Samara are its rhinos - these are definitely not habituated to humans, but can still be tracked on foot - and the magnificent views provided by the various mountains and hills in the reserve.
 Samara plays a vital role in regional conservation, and is well worth a visit - especially for all the cheetah-lovers out there.